A study from the UK has found that about two-thirds of people abandon their New Years resolutions within a month.

 More than half of the participants’ resolutions addressed health behaviors, such as diet (29%) and exercise (24%).

-The researchers also classified almost two-thirds of the resolutions (64%) as too vague, for example “get fit.”
+The researchers also classified almost two-thirds of the resolutions (64%) as too vague to be useful, for example the popular resolution to “get fit.”

 Participants who were more flexible about the actual goals of their resolutions demonstrated considerably higher levels of well-being.

 Nonetheless, this flexibility did not predict how likely they were to stick to their goals.

 The researchers didn’t find any significant differences related to age, gender, or country (i.e. the UK vs. Australia).